The First Week With Your Newborn

-And till then, do try get as much sleep as possible when your little one slumbers.
-Why? because sleep deprived parents are not as rested or able to deal with the stress that comes with having a very dependent newborn.
+And till then, do try to get as much sleep as possible when your little one slumbers.
+Why? because sleep-deprived parents are not as rested or able to deal with the stress that comes with having a very dependent newborn.

 If nothing else, maybe ask a friend or family member to watch the baby while you catch a couple of hours of uninterrupted sleep.

 Eat, sleep, and poop

 Mums with older children often welcome the peaceful and simple first week at home with a newborn.
 First-time moms are often surprised to find out how unexciting their new babies are during the first week of life and maybe beyond.

 To be completely honest, newborns will often spend their entire day doing 3 things; eating, sleeping, and dirtying diapers.
 That is all.

 Occasionally they will flash what looks like a smile, but there is very little personality or interaction at this point.
 There isn’t much to do with them other than to cuddle and kiss them.

 The excitement will start later.
 For now, enjoy the quiet simplicity of your newborn.

 If you thought you were paranoid during your pregnancy, that feeling that something is wrong will probably increase threefold or more with your new baby!